pmonfort/sinatra-simple-authentication/README.md

 ## Custom options

 * Password confirmation <br />
-  Set to true if need to you password confirmation
+  If you want password confirmation set this to true

 * Min password length <br />
   Set to change the default min length (4)